-For Maryjane, Reading Recovery has seen her make excellent progress in reading, letter knowledge, spelling and writing skills - and dramatically improve her comprehension.
+For Maryjane, Reading Recovery has seen her make excellent progress in reading, letter knowledge, spelling and writing skills - and has dramatically improved her comprehension.

 The school’s junior team decided that one-to-one support from Reading Recovery teacher Melissa Whitnall would help to lift Maryjane’s literacy in a nurturing and supportive way.